codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 .. literalinclude:: query_builder/117.php

-.. note:: ``$setQueryAsData()`` can be used since v4.3.0.
+.. note:: ``setQueryAsData()`` can be used since v4.3.0.

 .. note:: It is required to alias the columns of the select query to match those of the target table.

 .. _upsert-data: